Networking & P2P

 • peer events

-• network metrics
+• networking metrics

 • operator checks